 Only the first question requires an absolute yes before the child can be considered ready for communion.
 The other questions are meant to assist in understanding the child’s readiness.
 They are meant to generate conversation, set goals, and direct the preparation process for each child and her/his family.

-Once you decide as a family that your child is ready to receive communion, consult with Pastor Paul if you have any questions.
+Once you decide as a family that your child is ready to receive communion, consult with the Pastor if you have any questions.

 At home you and your child can…